 Edition Nordstern primarily uses these sound images to spot wrong notes in scores.
 Of course, for this purpose the scores are played at a lower tempo.

-For all of you who are interested in our editions these “recordings” are meant to gratify your curiosity.
+For you all who are interested in our editions these “recordings” are meant to gratify your curiosity and should not be taken too serious.